Battle of Tucapel: Battle

 Bust of Lautaro in the square of Cañete.

 Tucapel fort was located on a hill in the coastal mountain range.
 In December 1553, Mapuche forces, under the command of the vice toqui Lautaro attacked and destroyed the fort using the battle tactics learned from the Spanish.
 Pedro de Valdivia had left Concepción with only 50 soldiers and sent a message to Purén fort to send reinforcements.
 The message, however, was intercepted by Lautaro's men.

-Valdivia received no reports from his leading element, and spent the night a half day's journey from Tucapel.
+De Valdivia received no reports from his leading element, and spent the night a half day's journey from Tucapel.
 On Christmas Day, December 25, 1553, he left early in the morning for the fort, arriving in its vicinity with silence reigning.
 He found it completely destroyed.
 Neither Gómez de Almagro nor Bobadilla was anywhere to be found.
 He decided to make camp amidst the damp ruins of the fort, but the contingent had hardly begun to make preparations when there were shouts from the surrounding forest.
 Without advance warning, a mass of Mapuche warriors charged out towards the Spanish enclave.

-A veteran soldier, Valdivia had time to form and arm his defensive line and repulsed the first attack.
+A veteran soldier, de Valdivia had time to form and arm his defensive line and repulsed the first attack.
 The cavalry charged upon the rearguard of the retreating Mapuche force, but the Indians were prepared for this action and reversed the charge with lances.
 However, with much valor and resolution the Spaniards managed to drive back the resulting Mapuche surge into the forest.
 The Spaniards savored their temporary victory.

 There was still more to come, however.
 A second squadron of Mapuches attacked, this time armed with maces and ropes as well as lances, with which they succeeded in dismounting the unfortunate Spanish caballeros, whom they quickly dragged out of the battlefield once they were on the ground.
 The Spanish managed to drive them back, but not without leaving many fallen.
 Then a third group of Mapuches appeared, this time with Lautaro behind it.

-Valdivia, aware of the desperate situation due to the Spanish losses and fatigue, gathered together his available men and threw himself into the bitter fight.
+De Valdivia, aware of the desperate situation due to the Spanish losses and fatigue, gathered together his available men and threw himself into the bitter fight.
 Already half of the Spanish forces were casualties and the Indian auxiliaries were steadily being reduced.
-Valdivia, seeing that the fight was lost, ordered the retreat, but Lautaro himself came around the flank and sealed the Spanish fate.
-The Indians felled every one of the Spaniards, and only Valdivia and the cleric Pozo, who rode the best horses, were able to escape.
+De Valdivia, seeing that the fight was lost, ordered the retreat, but Lautaro himself came around the flank and sealed the Spanish fate.
+The Indians felled every one of the Spaniards, and only de Valdivia and the cleric Pozo, who rode the best horses, were able to escape.
 However, when crossing the swamps the men became bogged down and the Mapuches eventually captured them.